calaldees/teachingWorkshops/teacherTraining/_diagrams_interview.md

 * Attempt to reproduce the following program as a flowchart using [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/)
 * I will ask you to _paste your WIP into the chat_ in 5 min

+* (Minimum: Experiment with drawing box's and lines)
+* (Extension: Attempt to reverse engineer the other Mermaid diagram types by observation)

 ```
 ask user for username
 if username not exist then